malramsay64/phd-thesis/04_Machine_Learning/results.md

 while the p2 and the p2gg crystals are inseparable from the liquid.
-The main result of the PCA analysis, is that the crystal structures are not linearly separable, which is also reflected in the Supervised learning results.
+The main result of the PCA analysis, is that the crystal structures are not linearly separable, a result reflected in the Supervised learning results.

 ![Dimensionality reduction of the trimer dataset using a linear Principal Components Analysis.
 Each point is coloured according to it's labelled structure.
 There are regions